cjakabos/portfolio-web/react-apiview-app/README.md

-# Getting Started with Create React App
+# React Apiview App for [backend integration](../README.md)

 ## Required api services

-In the repository start these 3 services in different terminals:
+In the repository start these 3 backend services in different terminals:

 eCommerce api:
 ```